fremen432/Regex-Tutorial/gitst.md

 If we use the same example as above except we change our regex to negative look-behind, `(?<=(https:\/\/www.))(google.com)`, it will match and return all instances of "google.com" which are NOT preceded by "https://www."

+Regex: `(?<!(https:\/\/www.))(google.com)`

+Match:

 `(?=(string))` - Positive Look-ahead

+Positive look-ahead searches for 2 criteria in sequence and says return a match for the first criteria but only if the second criteria is ahead of it.

+Regex: `(https:\/\/www.)(?=(google.com))`

+Match:

+This expression is saying return and match "https://www." but only if "google.com" is ahead of it.

 `(?!(string))` - Negative Look-ahead

+Just like with negative look-behind searches the inverse of positive look-behind, negative look-ahead searches the exact same way as positive look-ahead but matches and returns the inverse.

+Negative look-ahead searches for 2 criteria in sequence and says return a match for the first criteria EXCEPT if there is also a match for the second criteria.

+Regex: `(https:\/\/www.)(?!(google.com))`

+Match:

 <br><br>